inmanta/inmanta-core/docs/model_developers/modules.rst

 Setting up the dev environment
 ------------------------------
+To set up the development environment for a project, activate your development Python environment and install the project with ``inmanta project install``.
+To set up the environment for a single module, run ``inmanta module install`` instead.

+The following subsections explain any additional steps you need to take if you want to make changes to one of the dependency modules as well.

 v1 modules
 ^^^^^^^^^^
-A v1 module is a module that is not packaged and published to a Python package repository but is solely distributed via git.
-V1 modules are installed on the fly by the compiler and can be found in the project's ``modulepath`` directory (see :ref:`project_yml`).
-Any changes you make to the module source in the ``modulepath`` directory will be reflected in the next compile.
-If you need to be able to make changes to multiple modules simultaneously, the simplest way to set up your development environment is to create a project that imports the desired modules, then run a compile against it.
-Alternatively, you can manually clone the module repos.
+Any modules you find in the project's ``modulepath`` after starting from a clean project and setting up the development environment are v1 modules.
+You can make changes to these modules and they will be reflected in the next compile.
+No additional steps are required.

 v2 modules
 ^^^^^^^^^^
-A v2 module in development form has mostly the same structure as a v1 module.
-The main difference is that it is meant to be published as a Python package.
-A project or another v2 module then lists all required v2 modules as dependencies in its ``pyproject.toml``.
-The compiler does not install v2 modules on the fly.
-In line with how Python dependencies work in general they are expected to be installed in advance.
-As a result they will not be placed in the project's ``modulepath`` directory.

-To set up your development environment, first clone all modules you wish to develop against and install them in editable mode with ``inmanta module install``.
-This will fetch all its module v2 dependencies from the Python package repository and install them in the active Python environment.
-Any modules you previously installed in editable mode should remain as is, provided they meet the version constraints.
-Then optionally clone the project repo and install its other dependencies with ``inmanta module install``.
-You can double-check the desired modules are installed in editable mode by checking the output of ``pip list --editable``.
-If you want to add another module to the set under development, you can always run ``inmanta module install`` on it at a later stage, overwriting the published package that was installed previously.
+All other modules are v2 and have been installed by ``inmanta project install`` into the active Python environment.
+If you want to be able to make changes to one of these modules, the easiest way is to check out the module repo separately and run ``inmanta module install`` on it, overwriting the published package that was installed previously This will install the module in editable form: any changes you make to the checked out files will be picked up by the compiler.
+You can also do this prior to installing the project, in which case the pre-installed module will remain installed in editable form when you install the project, provided it matches the version constraints.
+Since these modules are essentially Python packages, you can double check the desired modules are installed in editable mode by checking the output of ``pip list --editable``.

 Working on the dev environment
 ------------------------------
 After setting up, you should be left with a dev environment where all required v2 modules have been installed (either in editable or in packaged form).
 If you're working on a project, all required v1 modules should be checked out in the ``modulepath`` directory.

 When you run a compile from the active Python environment context, the compiler will find both the v1 and v2 modules and use them for both their model and their plugins.

 Similarly, when you run a module's unit tests, the installed v2 modules will automatically be used by the compiler.
 As for v1 modules, by default, the ``pytest-inmanta`` extension makes sure the